langdonm22/git_calisthenics/README.txt

 Knock, knock
 Who's there?
 Git.
 Git who?
-Git on with the assignment!
+Git over to the next lesson, this merge is DONE!